Boids

 Putting it together

-Let’s run the simulation with our new component and look again at the population table.
+Let’s run the simulation with our new component and look again at the state table.

 from vivarium import InteractiveContext